Sam Johnstone

-A product of the Manchester United academy, Johnstone spent time on loan with Oldham Athletic, Scunthorpe United, Walsall, Yeovil Town, Doncaster Rovers, Preston North End and Aston Villa.
+A product of the Manchester United academy, Johnstone spent time on loan with Oldham Athletic, Scunthorpe United, Walsall, Yeovil Town, Doncaster Rovers, Preston North End and Aston Villa, before his transfer to West Bromwich Albion in 2018.
 He was an England youth international, winning caps at under-16, under-17, under-19 and under-20 levels.

+Early life

+Samuel Luke Johnstone was born on 25 March 1993 in Preston, Lancashire.
+His father is Glenn Johnstone, a former professional footballer.
+Johnstone's younger brother, Max, joined Manchester United as a youth-team player in September 2016.